 Thomas Santanas Family

 In 1900, Thomas Satanas received a patent to a 139 acre homestead.
 This homestead was located near the Cowlitz Falls.
 His family were members of the Tai’t na-pam or Upper Cowlitz Tribe.
 The Thomas Satanas family consisted of wife, Lucy; daughters Ida (1891) and Talis (1893); son, Harvey (1895) and an unnamed daughter (1898).
-IN the 1887 census, the family name was registered as Tumwater.
+In the 1887 census, the family name was registered as Tumwater.
 That was changed to Santanas by the time of the 1900 census.
 Tumwater Mountain is located due south of Cowlitz Falls.
 Tumwater means “waterfall” in chinook Jargon.

 Little is known of William Yoke but he did homestead 80 acres south of Uden Road in Glenoma and another 80 acres near Nesika.
-He and his wife, Lucy (Wuill-i-nute), were the parents of the infamous basket maker, Mary Kiona.
+He and his wife, Lucy (Wuill-i-nute), were the parents of the famous basket maker, Mary Kiona.

 Location: Room 5 & 6